My dog has torn its ACL, I want it to have surgery that is going to give it the BEST outcome, I want...

 Most certainly!
 We have a "NO CONSULT FEE Unless Treatment or Services Provided" policy that means you can be seen by a vet and have the legs and hips checked.
 If you decide not to have, or your dog does not need pain relief, anti-inflammatories or x-rays then there is no charge.

 If you have been seen elsewhere, you may have the x-rays forwarded to us AND we can check your dog's knee and give our opinion on treatment AND surgery options AND costs ...
-If you decide not to proceed with our sugestions then there is still No Charge.
+If you decide not to proceed with our suggestions then there is still No Charge.

 If my dog is limping on its hind leg, what are the chances that it IS the ACL?

-The ACL (Anterior Cruciate Ligament) is the main ligament stabilising the stifle (dog's knee) against foreward forces on the upper tibia (shin bone), and is the most likely structure in the stifle to be sprained, or ruptured, causing pain and inflammation which results in a limp and debilitating arthritis.
+The ACL (Anterior Cruciate Ligament) is the main ligament stabilising the stifle (dog's knee) against forward forces on the upper tibia (shin bone), and is the most likely structure in the stifle to be sprained, or ruptured, causing pain and inflammation which results in a limp and debilitating arthritis.

 However, there are other ligaments, tendons and cartilages that maybe injured either with or without the ACL being involved.
 These include:

-- The Medial meniscus is irrepairably damaged in many ACL injuries and is assessed and surgically treated at the time of the ACL surgery.
+- The Medial meniscus is irreparably damaged in many ACL injuries and is assessed and surgically treated at the time of the ACL surgery.
 There is also a Lateral meniscus which is less often damaged.

 - The Patella, Patella Tendon and Tibial Tubercle and are occasionally involved with many young dogs breaking their Tibial Tubercle at the top front aspect of the shin bone.
 We sometimes see fractured Patellae (knee caps) and FREQUENTLY see dislocated patella in small to small-medium breeds, and occasionally larger breeds.